vvvvalvalval/val-on-programming/resources/templates/md/posts/clojure-key-namespacing-convention-considered-harmful.md

 ### 'This is not idiomatic Clojure'

-Your programs have more important requirements than being idiomatic.
+Arguably, your programs have more important requirements than being idiomatic.
 Programming history is riddled with bad design decisions made in the name of being idiomatic.
 Anyone who's worked through a nasty Scala class hierarchy knows how much incidental complexity some programmers are willing to inflict upon themselves for the sake of being idiomatic (_"because it's SO much better to write `subject.verb(complement)` than `verb(subject, complement)`.
 It's more idiomatic, you see."_).
 Let's avoid doing that to your program, or the Clojure ecosystem.